7eam-No-Sleep/AI_Tryouts/README.md

 _________________________________________________________________________________
 Guides/Documentation on working with chat models and OpenAi's APIs:
-(The Documentation and API Reference tabs in OpenAI's Playground is extremely useful)
+(The Documentation and API Reference tabs in OpenAI's Playground are extremely useful)

 https://cookbook.openai.com/examples/how_to_call_functions_with_chat_models